About the Cherab Foundation

 Volunteer-based since 2000, the Cherab Foundation is a 501(c)3 nonprofit for children with neurological or genetic impairments that affect communication with a focus on autism and apraxia.
-Our mission is to bring together parents with educational, speech, and medical professionals to provide evidence-based and integrative approaches to help children on the neurological spectrum with therapy, nutrition, socialization, and awareness.
+Our mission is to bring together parents with educational, speech, and medical professionals FOR RESEARCH AND to provide evidence-based and integrative approaches to help children on the neurological spectrum with therapy, nutrition, socialization, and awareness.
 Without support, children in these situations are falling through the cracks in diagnosis, treatment, and then education and life.

 All money raised goes directly to support our initiatives which help children with therapy, nutrition, socialization, and awareness.
 Please join us and help to give our children a smile and a voice.
 We are currently seeking partners that can help us further expand our mission.

 crowdFunnit Antibullying Events